Arctic - Greenland

 Experienced Arctic Guide on Board

-On schooner Hildur there will be an experienced Arctic guide on board who enhance your voyage.
+On schooner opal or Hildur there will be an experienced Arctic guide on board who enhance your voyage.
 They will be able to tell you more about the wildlife, local culture and some of the techical aspects of navigating and sailing in Greenland.

 The Inuit of Arctic East Greenland